Learning From Mistakes Of Life

 Life is a Learning Process

-Life as I see it is a learning process, and mistakes and failure have been given to you as a gift to help you find where you have weaknesses or short comings, allow you to make adjustments and to achieve success in whatever sphere you want to achieve success in.
+Life as I see it is a learning process, and mistakes and failure have been given to you as a gift to help you find where you have weaknesses or shortcomings, allow you to make adjustments and to achieve success in whatever sphere you want to achieve success in.
 Mistakes should not be something you fear like a monster, they should be embraced, evaluated, learned from and then discarded into the memory of your experience.
 Failure is never final until you stop trying.
 Hug your mistakes and value the part they play in your learning process.
 Taking the time to learn from mistakes is a great part.